top of page

 How much does your business invest in job safety?
 How much does your business invest in emotional wellness?

 We know that effective safety training is crucial for maintaining a safe workplace.
-Similarly, productive workforce wellness training can significantly improve mental and emotional health.
-Wellness training, rapid identification of unseen distress, and early intervention can help prevent long-term mental health challenges and suicide.
+Similarly, organizational and workforce stress training can protect organizations before, during, and after serious incidents.
+Early identification of unseen distress, and rapid intervention can help prevent long-term challenges.
 CIRS can provide the following educational workshops for your business:

 • Suicide prevention